PaddlePaddle/docs/doc/fluid/flags/distributed_en.rst

 Merging sparse gradient would be time-consuming.
 If the sparse gradient has many duplicated ids, it will save memory and communication could be much faster.
 Otherwise it will not save memory.

-communicator_min_send_grad_num_before_recv
+FLAGS_communicator_min_send_grad_num_before_recv
 *******************************************
 (since 1.5.0)

 In communicator, there is one send thread that send gradient to parameter server and one receive thread that receive parameter from parameter server.
 They work independently.
 This flag is used to control the frequency of receive thread.
-Only when the send thread send at least communicator_min_send_grad_num_before_recv gradients will the receive thread receive parameter from parameter server.
+Only when the send thread send at least FLAGS_communicator_min_send_grad_num_before_recv gradients will the receive thread receive parameter from parameter server.

 Values accepted
 ---------------